Ethan-Mont/Ethan-Mont/README.md

 # 💫 About Me:
-Undergraduate Student at Georgia College & State University <br>
+Seinor at Georgia College & State University -> Master of Analytics at Georgia Tech <br>
 Finding ways to bridge Data Science toolkit and Economic theory.